MosheBerman/MBCalendarKit/MIGRATIONGUIDE.md

 2. The height of a row of cells (`computedRowHeight`) is the width of the calendar view divided by the number of days in the `NSCalendar` instance's week.
 If you're paying attention, you may have noticed a recursive calculation, because the calendar view's intrinsic width isn't yet known in `intrinsicContentSize`.
 So, we short-circuit this by using the width of the superview's `bounds` instead.

-If the calendar view doesn't have a superview, then its intrinsic width is `UIViewNoIntrinsicMetric`, and the view probably won't be able to calculate its intrinsic height.
+3. If the calendar view doesn't have a superview, then its intrinsic width is `UIViewNoIntrinsicMetric`, and the view probably won't be able to calculate its intrinsic height.
 Unless the calendar view is the root view in an app, this won't be a problem.
+If you do present the calendar view as the root view, you might see an autolayout error like this:

+> Failed to rebuild layout engine without detectable loss of precision.
+This should never happen.
+Performance and correctness may suffer.

+There are very few Google/Stack Overflow results for this message, but this answer (by a UIKit Engineer before he joined Apple) has a lot of good info: https://stackoverflow.com/a/27284071/224988

+As a result, if the calendar tries to compute constraints or dimensions based on a nonexistent superview, we just short-circuit the entire method. ls

-3. Whenever the calendar view lays out a grid of cells, such as when the selected date changes, it will call `invalidateIntrinsicContentSize` and animate to the appropriate height to fit its content.
+4. Whenever the calendar view lays out a grid of cells, such as when the selected date changes, it will call `invalidateIntrinsicContentSize` and animate to the appropriate height to fit its content.